bavovanachte/sphinx-wavedrom/README.rst

 **Warning**: A full URI is needed when configuring. "http://www.google.com" will work but "www.google.com" won't.

-If offline mode is desired, the following parameters need to be provided:
+If offline mode is desired, the following configuration parameters need to be provided:

 - **offline_skin_js_path** : the path to the skin javascript file (the url to the online version is "http://wavedrom.com/skins/default.js")
 - **offline_wavedrom_js_path** : the path to the wavedrom javascript file (the url to the online version is "http://wavedrom.com/WaveDrom.js")